bruscalia/collocation/README.md

 ## Citation
 This was developed as a part of the modeling in the styrene reactor simulation project:

-B., Costa, A. O. S. & Costa Junior, E. F., 2021.
+Leite, B., Costa, A. O. S. & Costa Junior, E. F., 2021.
 Simulation and optimization of axial-flow and radial-flow reactors for dehydrogenation of ethylbenzene into styrene based on a heterogeneous kinetic model.
 Chem.
 Eng.
 Sci., Volume 244, p.
 116805. doi:10.1016/j.ces.2021.116805.

 The code is uploaded on ResearchGate and can be cited linked to doi:10.13140/RG.2.2.17223.78240.